 It’s hard.
 But life should challenge us.
 That’s how we mature.
 We learn to handle that the world is not a fairytale and instead we grow and we change ourselves.
 The change is not for them to do, but for us.

 Life is not easy, but we have control once we realize that we have choices.
 Years ago, I didn’t even know I had so many choices.
 Now, I know I do and I want to let others know they also might have choices.
-When you learn how much power you have over your life, suffering then becomes a choice.

 I have learned through my own experience that the light cannot get into us unless we first face the dark.
 Light enters us when we know the dark without apology, without denial, without sugarcoating and by giving full expression to it with our emotions…. it’s in the expression of our emotions that causes it to lose its grip over us.
 When we deny, distract, ignore and suppress, we are still being controlled by the dark at the expense of our freedom, our health, our authenticity and power.

 I don’t think we’ll face it all at once.
 We might go through this in stages and also heal in stages.
 It’s all good once you know it’s not personal.
 But it’s gonna hurt and it’s that hurt allowed to express itself through cathartic release that might free us eventually.